karlnapf/shogun-wiki/Google-Summer-of-Code-2016-Projects.md

 # Google Summer of Code 2016
 Welcome Students (and mentors)!
 See [how to get involved](https://github.com/shogun-toolbox/shogun/wiki/Getting-involved) and our [GSoC blog posts](https://github.com/shogun-toolbox/shogun/wiki/GSoC-follow-up-blog-posts).

-# Potential projects
-This is a growing list.
-To add, please create a new wiki page for each project that you describe.
-Name them as "GSoC_2016_project_XXX" etc. Here is a [template](GSoC_project_template).

 # Main focus
 This year's GSoC is about improving Shogun, rather than extending it (exceptions allowed).
 We also want to recruit new *long-term* developers.